warcry98/influxdb-grafana-docker/README.md

 * Grafana will store its data in SQLite files instead of a MySQL table on the container, so MySQL is not installed
 * Telegraf (StatsD) is not included in this container

-The main purpose of this image is to be used to show data from a [Home Assistant](https://home-assistant.io) installation.
-For more information on how to do that, please see my website about how I use this container.

 | Description  | Value   |
 |--------------|---------|